-The next Mass in the Extraordinary Form to be offered at Holy Comforter will be on Sunday, March 25 at 1:30 pm.
-This will be a High Mass.
-The propers for Palm Sunday can be found here.
+The next Mass in the Extraordinary Form will be offered on Sunday, Oct.
+17 at 2 pm.
+This will be a Low Mass.

-Though a different form of the same Roman Rite Mass, the Tridentine Rite also follows a separate liturgical calendar.
+The Mass of St. John XXIII also follows a separate liturgical calendar.
 That means that certain feast days will fall on different days and certain feasts celebrated today are absent from the previous calendar.
 The Tridentine Rite also has the season of “pre-Lent” and uses ordinal counting between seasons instead of referring to “Ordinary Time.”
-That means, for instance, September 3, 2017, would be referred to as the “13th Sunday after Pentecost” as opposed to the “22nd Sunday in Ordinary Time.”
-Click here for more information on the ordo, or liturgical calendar, for the Extraordinary Form.
+That means, for instance, September 3, 2017, was referred to as the “13th Sunday after Pentecost” as opposed to the “22nd Sunday in Ordinary Time.”
+Sundays following the Epiphany, but before Septuagesima, are simply referred to as the “Nth Sunday After the Epiphany.”

 For a more general overview of the Traditional Latin Mass, please visit Sancta Missa.
 The propers for Sunday Masses can be found here and the propers for each weekday can be found here, courtesy of Extraordinaryform.org

 To receive all the latest information on the Traditional Latin Mass at Holy Comforter, including any changes to the usual schedule, subscribe to the parish’s Flocknote.

 Parishioners, non-parishioners and visitors are always welcome at this Mass and every Mass celebrated at Holy Comforter.